Bash-KZ/getting-started-with-astra-java/README.md

 ```

-This provides an example REST backend built in Java using `Spring Boot` for use with the [Getting Started with Apollo UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui).
+This provides an example REST backend built in Java using `Spring Boot` for use with the [Getting Started with Astra UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui).

 Contributors:
 - [bechbd](https://github.com/bechbd)